Is accident only or accident and illness pet insurance right for you?

 When should you choose accident-only coverage?

 - You have outdoor or active pets.
-If your furbabies spend a lot of time outside, are very active or tend to play rough, accident-only insurance is a cost-effective option for added peace of mind.
+If your furbabies spend a lot of time outside, are highly active or tend to play rough, accident-only insurance is a cost-effective option for added peace of mind.

 - Your pet is young and healthy.
 Generally, young pets are less prone to illness, making an accident-only plan a reasonable risk at this stage.